Back/How I AI

 Claire Vo's profile picture

-One of the funniest parts of B2B product management is everyone is hiding things from sales (and hiding from the CEO.)
-This episode of How I AI turns all that completely on its head: with Anjan Panneer Selvam showing us how he takes MORE ideas from his CEO & gives early demos to sales... before anything is even built.
+It's a funny truth in B2B product management that we often hide things from sales (and maybe from the CEO, too).
+This episode of How I AI flips that script.
+Anjan Panneer Selvam shows us how he actually takes more ideas from his CEO and gives early demos to sales... before a single thing is built.

-Anjan isn't just using AI; he's fundamentally rethinking how his team collaborates, builds, and validate products.
-In the process, I think he sets a new model for transparency and collaboration, especially between PMs and sales.
+Anjan is using AI to completely rethink how his team collaborates, builds, and validates products.
+In the process, he's creating a new model for transparency and collaboration, especially for how product managers and sales teams work together.

 Workflow 1: Transforming Stakeholder Ideas into Interactive Prototypes in Minutes

-Anjan starts by capturing the initial idea, often during a meeting, using the Limitless pendant.
-This wearable AI recording device captures the conversation in real-time, generating a transcription that Anjan then leverages.
+Anjan starts by capturing the initial idea right as it happens in a meeting, using the Limitless pendant.
+This wearable AI recorder captures the conversation, generating a transcript that Anjan can work with.

 Step 1: Capturing the Idea